-Menopause yoga can both help women relieve their symptoms during the transition from perimenopause to menopause when the hormone fluctuations are at their worst, and improve their long-term physical and emotional well-being in post menopause when the depletion of oestrogen can lead to osteopenia or osteoporosis, depleted muscle mass, and the risk of cardiovascular disease increases.
+Menopause yoga can help women relieve their symptoms during the transition from perimenopause to menopause when the hormone fluctuations are at their worst.
+The practice may improve their long-term physical and emotional well-being in post menopause when the depletion of oestrogen can lead to osteopenia or osteoporosis, depleted muscle mass, and the risk of cardiovascular disease increases.

-A regular yoga practice can* help to reduce stress, relieve menopausal symptoms such as hot flushes and night sweats, restore depleted energy levels and maintain muscle mass and bone strength.
+A regular yoga practice may* help to reduce stress, relieve menopausal symptoms such as hot flushes and night sweats, restore depleted energy levels and maintain muscle mass and bone strength.

-Yoga can help alleviate some of the menopause symptoms, but not all, and women are always advised to consult their doctor beforehand.
+Yoga can help alleviate some of the menopause symptoms, but not all.
+Women are always advised to consult their doctor beforehand.

 Menopause Yoga Exercises that readers can carry out at home